jorydotcom/foundation/operating_procedures.md

 ### 6.1.2 Approval Criteria

 A contribution is considered approved and therefore it can be merged if:
-The contribution has not received any sustainable objection during the review period, AND At least 3 reviewers have indicated that they agree with the contribution
+The contribution has not received any sustained objection during the review period, AND At least 3 reviewers have indicated that they agree with the contribution.

 If a sustained objection is received, the contribution cannot be merged, even if 3 or more contributors agreed with the contribution.